deniskabana/nzenvim/README.md

-# Settings for NEOVIM
+# IDE mode for Neovim

-This is my **init.vim** file for neovim on Mac.
-See [screenshots](#screenshots) for appearance.
+Use this **init.vim** file for neovim (only tested on Mac).
+See [screenshots](#screenshots) for the appearance.
+It is meant to help you transition from any conventional IDE to VIM, allowing you the use of cursor keys, mouse, 32-bit colors, fancy-looking plugins (to enhance the visual experience).
+To get the best experience possible however, use the cursor keys and mouse only when it is absolutely necessary.

+**This config is optimized for Javascript development.** But it supports all other languages and once you learn how to use it in general, you can customize it (or fork this repo) however you want.
+Happy vimming :)

 **NOTE:** It requires `vim-plug` and [neovim](https://neovim.io/) with Python 3 in order to run correctly with all the plugins.
 Best to be used in iTerm 2 with 24-bit color support.

-Run `:PlugInstall` command to install all the plugins.
+Run `:PlugInstall` command to install all the plugins in this configuration model.

-__Side note__: Vim looks (in my opinion) best with light Sauce Code Pro font patched for both powerline **and** vim-devicons.
-If you change the font inside your terminal emulator, be sure it supports all these characters.
+__Side note__: Vim looks (in my humble opinion) best with the light Sauce Code Pro font patched for both powerline **and** vim-devicons (instructions to be found in the [vim-devicons repo](https://github.com/ryanoasis/vim-devicons).
+If you change the font inside your terminal emulator (I recommend iTerm 2/3), be sure it supports all these characters.
+Otherwise powerline patched visuals or devicons might not work.

+## How to Git with this vim config?
+Just don't use vim for git merging or conflict resolving.
+It can get pretty messy and I left that idea the first time I had to fix more than 90 consecutive lines of conflicts, with 4 open views of the same file on a Macbook Air screen.

+Much more I recommend the usage of Apple's own free-to-use - XCode's `FileMerge`.
+It can be controlled entirely with keyboard and works perfectly for resolving conflicts.
+You can combine this with the `git mergetool` command.
+Works like a charm.

+Read more about vim-fugitive plugin.

 ## Features & useful notes
 * `<Leader>` is remapped to `,`